emmaroussel/projectARDS/circuitMice/README.md

 A Simulink circuit modeling healthy (H) and recruitable (R) alveoli is herein coded.
 Alveolar proportions proportionally change circuit parameters.
 Alveoli capacitors are variable to model lung stiffening with pressures.
-The main script is findProportionsMice were alveolar proportions for a group of mice are estimated.
+The main script is findProportionsMice where alveolar proportions for a group of mice are estimated.

 ## Details